 - Mazinger Z: For all what argue when they are together -and claim they don't need each other-, Kouji and Sayaka tend to lose it when they are apart.

 - Midori Days.
 Midori becomes Seiji's right hand and remains this way for the majority of the series.
 Eventually in the manga, however, Seiji does become quite capable of living with Midori and acknowledges this, although she ends up disappearing anyway.

 - Neon Genesis Evangelion.
 So very very true with Shinji and Asuka.
 Up to the point that Shinji ends the world when he discovers' Unit 02, and probably Asuka's half-eaten corpses as he just arrived to try and save her.
-The series ends with Shinji and Asuka looking out over a devastated earth, as the last two people in existence.
-Or maybe the first two.
+The series ends with Shinji and Asuka looking out over a devastated earth, as the last two people in existence and the firs two people in the new world..

 - Word of God said she returned together with him because -despite of how much they had hurt each other- he did not want living in a world with no Asuka.

 - Rozen Maiden.
 The protagonist just wants to be left alone, and he hates little kids.
 Before you can blink, he's got a small army of childlike, living dolls hanging out in his room, one of whom enjoys ordering him around like a servant, while the rest tend to merely be noisy with a penchant for wanton property damage.
 Of course, in the end, when they all leave, it gets rather lonely all of a sudden...
 Fortunately, they're only gone for 'bout half an hour.

 - Bludgeoning Angel Dokuro-chan.
 This trope occurs despite the fact that the titular character spends most of her time "accidentally" killing the male lead and then reversing the process, (and that's "accidentally" with a large helping of sadistic glee).